Anders (political party)

-Ideologically, Open Vld started as an economically liberal and somewhat libertarian Thatcherite party under its founder, Guy Verhofstadt, which mirrored some of the original ideology of the PVV.
-The VLD rapidly became more centrist and gave up much of its free market approach, partly under the influence of Verhofstadt's political scientist brother Dirk Verhofstadt.
-However, the VLD continued to contain conservative-libertarian and classical liberal wings with ties to think-tanks like Nova Civitas.
+Ideologically, Open VLD started as an economically liberal, in the mold of Thatcherism, which mirrored some of the original ideology of the PVV.
+The VLD rapidly became more centrist and gave up much of its free-market approach, partly under the influence of Verhofstadt's political scientist brother Dirk Verhofstadt.
+The VLD continued to contain conservative-libertarian and classical liberal wings with ties to think-tanks like Nova Civitas.
 Party chairman Bart Somers called in November 2006 for a "revolution" within the party, saying that "a liberal party", like the VLD, "can be only progressive and social".

-From 2000 to 2004, during the second period of its participation in the Belgian federal government and under Belgian Prime Minister Guy Verhofstadt, the VLD allegedly lost most of its ideological appeal.
-Several of its thinkers such as (former member) Boudewijn Bouckaert, president of Nova Civitas, heavily criticized the party.
-Many others, particularly from the party's conservative and Flemish autonomist wing, resented the priority it placed on the 'Belgian compromise', which enabled the French Community's Socialist Party to gain a dominant position in the formulation of Belgian federal government policy.
+From 2000 to 2004, during the second period of its participation in the Belgian federal government and under Belgian Prime Minister Verhofstadt, the VLD allegedly lost most of its ideological appeal.
+Several of its thinkers such as former member and Nova Civitas president Boudewijn Bouckaert heavily criticized the party.
+Many others, particularly from the party's conservative and Flemish autonomist wing, resented the priority it placed on the "Belgian compromise", which enabled the Socialist Party (PS) of the French Community of Belgium to gain a dominant position in the formulation of Belgian federal government policy.

 In 2004, the VLD teamed up with the minority social-liberal party Vivant for both the Flemish and European elections.
 VLD-Vivant lost the elections to arch rivals CD&V and the Flemish Bloc.
 The VLD fell from second to third place among the Flemish political parties, slipping narrowly behind the sp.a-Spirit cartel.
-Internal feuds, the support for electoral rights for immigrants and an unsuccessful economic policy were seen as the main reasons for its election defeat.
-From 2007, the party kept having electoral difficulties, first due to competition from split-off List Dedecker and after 2010 from the liberal-conservative Flemish-nationalist party N-VA.
+Internal feuds, the support for electoral rights for immigrants, and an unsuccessful economic policy were seen as the main reasons for its election defeat.
+From 2007, the party kept having electoral difficulties, first due to competition from split-off List Dedecker and after 2010 from the liberal-conservative Flemish nationalist party N-VA.

 History

 The VLD has its origins in the Party for Freedom and Progress (which in turn was a successor to the Liberal Party), a bilingual party which stood in both the Flemish and Walloon regions of Belgium.
 As such the liberal party is the oldest political party of Belgium.
 In 1846, Walthère Frère-Orban succeeded in creating a political program which could unite several liberal groups into one party.
 Before 1960, the Liberal Party of Belgium was barely organised.
 The school pact of 1958, as a result of which the most important argument for the traditional anti-clericalism was removed, gave the necessary impetus for a thorough renewal.
 During the liberal party congress of 1961, the Liberal Party was reformed into the bilingual Party for Freedom and Progress (PVV-PLP), and Omer Vanaudenhove became the chairman of the new party.
 The new liberal party, which struggled with an anti-clerical image, opened for believers, but was not too concerned about the situation of workers and primarily defended the interests of employers.
-It is a central principle of Classical Liberalism that employers and employees do NOT have opposed long term interests.
+It is a central principle of Classical Liberalism that employers and employees do not have opposed long term interests.